 Recent Developments and Plans:

-- The most recent Philosophy for Children workshop was held on 3 September 2016.
+- Philosophy for Children workshops have been held previously, the most recent on 3 September 2016.

 - Berys Gaut: ‘Educating for Creativity’ in Elliot Samuel Paul and Scott Barry Kaufman (eds.), The Philosophy of Creativity: New Essays, Oxford University Press, 2014, pp. 265-87

 - Berys Gaut and Morag Gaut: ‘Teaching Philosophy to Young Children’ in Sara Goering, Nicholas J. Shudak and Thomas E. Wartenberg (eds.), Philosophy in Schools: An Introduction for Philosophers and Teachers, Routledge, 2013, pp. 132-40

 - Berys Gaut and Morag Gaut: Philosophy for Young Children: A Practical Guide (Routledge, 2011)